The African Queen (novel): Plot summary

 Passing the river delta is long and arduous.
-Tormented by myriads of biting insects, sickened by malaria, and wracked by the terrible heat and powerful thunderstorms, they drag the launch through miles of reeds and water-grass with their boat-hooks, occasionally diving to cut fallen logs out of their way.
+Tormented by biting insects, sickened by malaria, and wracked by the heat and thunderstorms, they drag the launch through miles of reeds and water-grass with their boat-hooks, occasionally diving to cut fallen logs out of their way.
 Though the launch is shallow (with a draft of only thirty inches), it constantly runs aground on the thick mud.
-Finally, after weeks of exhausting labour, they emerge into the lake.
+After weeks of labour, they emerge into the lake.

 They hide the launch in a stand of reeds and begin constructing the torpedo.
-Allnutt releases the gas from his two tanks and unscrews the valves, leaving a hole big enough for him to fill the tanks with gelignite, packed in mud.
-He cuts two holes in the front of the launch, right at the waterline, and fixes the two tanks there; he then constructs detonators from nails and revolver cartridges, so the gelignite will detonate on impact.
+Allnutt releases the gas from his tanks and unscrews the valves, leaving a hole big enough for him to fill the tanks with gelignite, packed in mud.
+He cuts two holes in the front of the launch, right at the waterline, and fixes the tanks there; he then constructs detonators from nails and revolver cartridges, so the gelignite will detonate on impact.
 All that is left is to pilot the launch right into the side of the Königin Luise, and the resulting explosion will destroy both vessels.
 They have been keeping track of the gunboat's habits, and choose a night when it will be anchored close to them.
-They argue about which of them should pilot the launch and which should stay behind, but in the end they agree that they will both go.
-They fire up the engine and set out on the attack, but halfway to their target a sudden storm sweeps up out of nowhere and overwhelms them; the African Queen sinks, and Rose and Allnutt have to swim for safety.
+They argue about which of them should pilot the launch and which should stay behind, but end up agreeing that they will both go.
+They fire up the engine and set out on the attack, but halfway to their target a storm sweeps up and overwhelms them; the launch sinks, and Rose and Allnutt have to swim for safety.

-The two lovers are separated in the storm, but both are captured by the Germans the next day.
+The two are separated in the storm, and they are captured by the Germans the next day.
 They are brought before the captain of the Königin Luise to be tried as spies.
-Both refuse to say how they came to the lake, but the captain sees "African Queen" written on Rose's life-saver and deduces that they must be the mechanic and the missionary's sister from the mysteriously missing launch.
+Both refuse to say how they came to the lake, but the captain sees "African Queen" written on Rose's life-saver and deduces that they must be the mechanic and the missionary's sister from the missing launch.
 He decides it would be uncivilised to execute them, so he flies a flag of truce and delivers them to the British naval commander, who dismissively sends them to separate tents under guard while he takes his newly arrived reinforcements out to sink the Königin Luise.
-Having succeeded in this, he sends Rose and Allnutt to the coast to speak to the British Consul, where he advises Allnutt to enlist in the British Army.
-Rose and Allnutt agree that when they reach the coast they will ask the Consul to marry them.
-The story ends with the narrator's comment that "Whether or not they lived happily ever after is not easily decided."
+Having succeeded in this, he sends Rose and Allnutt to the coast to speak to the British Consul and advises Allnutt to enlist in the South African Army.
+The couple agrees that when they reach the coast they will ask the Consul to marry them.

+Background

 The MV Liemba, named SMS Graf von Goetzen during World War I, was the inspiration for the German gunboat.